toabctl/jiracli/README.rst

 Configuration
 =============
 During the first run, `jiracli` asks for username, password and Jira url.
 All values are stored in `~/.jiracli.ini`.
+If the password key is removed from the configuration file, `jiracli` asks everytime for the password.

 There are some optional configuration options which can be set in the configuration
 file: